alexarch21/history-explorer-card/README.md

 ![image](https://user-images.githubusercontent.com/60828821/203880897-6f634e95-cb5d-484c-a9c0-d97b58321557.png)

-In the screenshot above, the blue graph is the outdoor temperature, the red graph is the temperature of a workshop / barn.
+In the screenshot above, the blue graph is the outdoor temperature, the red graph is the temperature of a barn.
 The outdoor temperature has statistics available, the barn temperature does not.
 So you see the red line stopping where the history database retention period ends (Oct 11th).
 The outdoor temperature continues way past this point, as the card will turn to long term statistics.
 Note that the card will always prefer history data over long term statistics data if available, because it’s more precise.

 To enable this feature, add the following to the card YAML: